 Using a stand mixer or electric beaters, on low setting, mix almond butter and sugar until combined, about 1 minute.
-Add baking soda, salt and cacao powder.
-Mix for 1-2 minutes until cacao powder is evenly blended into the almond butter.
+Add baking soda, salt and cocoa powder.
+Mix for 1-2 minutes until cocoa powder is evenly blended into almond butter.
 Scrape down sides.
-Increase speed to medium, add in eggs, one at a time, vanilla and vinegar until a smooth batter forms.
-Do not over mix.
+Increase speed to medium, add in eggs, one at a time.
+Add vanilla and vinegar until a smooth batter forms.
 Stir in chocolate chips.

-Using a small ice cream scooper (zeroll brand -.70 size) or spoon, place dough onto parchment lined baking sheet.
+Using a small ice cream scooper (zeroll brand -.70 size) or spoon, roll into balls and place dough onto parchment lined baking sheet.
+Gently press down a bit.
 Leave enough space for cookies to spread out.
 I fit about 9 cookies onto a 9×13 baking sheet.

-- Make sure your almond butter has been sitting out at room temperature for at least 2-3 hours before baking.
-If it is not at room temperature, it will be harder to mix and you will get chunks of almond butter throughout your cookie.
+- Make sure almond butter is soft and has been sitting out at room temperature for a few hours before baking.
+If not at room temperature, it will be harder to mix and you will get chunks of almond butter throughout your cookie.

 - Remainder dough freezes well.
 Use scoop to portion into balls.
 Place on a baking tray in freezer until firm, about an hour.
 Store in a freezer safe bag.
 Bake straight from freezer.
 Baking time might be a few minutes longer.